Yi-like-E/Yi-like-E.github.io/README.md

 I made the search bar, observation form, inplemented few functions(validate, search) in both search.js and validate.js then did minor tweaking to the css.

-Note: The form doesn't really get sent to iNaturalist, it's a mock up form but the constraints for each fields are working.
+Note: The form doesn't get sent to iNaturalist, it's a mock up form that get sent to formspree to check if the constraints for each fields are working.